Cut Bait for Salmon Fishing Success

 Cut Bait for Salmon Fishing on Lake Ontario

-“Salmon Fever” is a disease that many anglers have contracted after experiencing fighting their first king in open water on Lake Ontario.
-No one ever forgets the challenge and thrill of the fight of the most powerful game fish sought by anglers throughout the Great Lakes, all over the United States and Canada.
+“Salmon Fever” is a disease that many anglers have contracted after experiencing the thrill of battling their first king salmon in the open waters of Lake Ontario.
+The exhilarating challenge and the raw power of these fish create unforgettable memories for anglers across the Great Lakes and beyond.

 Henderson Harbor

-When heading out of Henderson Harbor, most fishermen head toward the trench to stalk big kings in August and September.
-Most realize that the real bite on most days is just before or after first light for a few hours.
-When rods are first set, most are at the edge of their seat waiting for that first rod to “fire up” in anticipation of a screaming king stripping line off the drag.
+When departing from Henderson Harbor, most fishermen set their sights on the trench in pursuit of big kings during the peak months of August and September.
+Experienced anglers know that the most productive times to fish are often just before or after dawn, when the bite tends to be particularly strong for a few precious hours.
+As rods are first set in the early morning light, anticipation builds, and every angler is on the edge of their seat, eagerly waiting for that first rod to “fire up,” signaling a king salmon that’s stripping line from the drag.

 Flasher- Flies